TrustworthyComputing/cps-data-collector/README.md

 This project requires the latest version of Xcode and iOS 16.0 or above in the target device.
 Before building, ensure that Xcode manages signing automatically (under Signing & Capabilities menu), and add a new account if needed under "Team".
 After building successfully using Xcode, the app is uploaded to the target iOS device (it may be needed to "Trust" the signing certificate in iOS, under "General"->"VPN & Device Management").

+## Acknowledgments
+The design this app was partially supported by the National Science Foundation (Award #2234974).

 <p align="center">
     <img src="./logos/twc.png" height="20%" width="20%">
 </p>